SEND Information Report

 - A Teaching Assistant (TA) or a Special Needs Assistant (SNA) is an additional member of support staff who works under the direction of the SENCo and class teacher.
 At Glasshoughton Infant Academy TAs and SNAs work with small groups and on a 1:1 basis within the classroom to help the pupils access differentiated activities.

-- TAs and SNAs are trained to deliver intervention programmes that support children in developing their literacy, numeracy or social skills.
-These take place outside of the normal literacy and numeracy lessons.
+- TAs and SNAs are trained to deliver intervention programmes that support children in developing their English, Maths or personal, social and emotional skills.
+These take place outside of the normal lessons.

 - If additional funding has been allocated for a child through an Education, Health, Care Plan (EHCP) we may use the funding to employ a SNA to work specifically with them.